 How does my enduring guardian accept their appointment?

 Your enduring guardian(s) must accept their appointment by witnessing the Enduring Guardianship document before a prescribed person such as a solicitor or magistrate.

 What is an Advance Care Directive?

 An Advance Care Directive is a document which can be included in your Enduring Guardianship document that describes your wishes, particularly, if you do not want your life prolonged in an end stage terminal disease situation.

 We can help make sure your decisions are clear-

-- An Enduring Power of Attorney or Appointment of Enduring Guardian can be used to arrange your financial and personal affairs should you lose the ability to manage them yourself;
+- An Enduring Power of Attorney or Enduring Guardianship can be used to arrange your financial and personal affairs should you lose the ability to manage them yourself;

 - Upon obtaining your instructions we will prepare and thoroughly explain the documents and their function and arrange the necessary signatures and certificates.